St Matilda's Church

 stmatildas-themotherchurch.jpg

-The church where Dr. Baty has officiated in recent years - photos: www.photoeyes.biz
+The church where Dr. Baty assisted from 1994 - 2009 - photos: www.photoeyes.biz

 The information about the Reverend Doctor Edward Baty,his work, and that of the Guild of St. Raphael is totally accurate, as is its base in those churches and enterprises in which he has been involved, a ministry stretching back almost half-way through the twentieth century and still alive and fruitful today.
+However, every possible reference to the living has been dispensed with.

-St. Matilda's is a tribute to the clergy, religious, and lay church members with whom it has been his privilege to work throughout his life,
+St. Matilda's is a tribute to the clergy, religious, and lay church members with whom it has been his privilege to work throughout his life, as he approaches the fiftieth anniversary of his ordination to the priesthood on 22nd September 1963.

 Photographs